ssulkar/turing-frontend/README.md

 * https://backendapi.turing.com/products?page=1
 * https://backendapi.turing.com/products?limit=30

-Some endpoints (shoppingcart and products) have a  no required param **"description_length"**.
+Note: Some endpoints such as shoppingcart and products do not require the param **description_length**.

-Return of list with pagination:
+Output Format:
 ```json
 {
   "count": 40,